 Harassment based on perception and association is also prohibited, although the harassment provisions do not cover the protected characteristics of pregnancy and maternity or marriage and civil partnership.

 Recent case law from Europe and the UK has suggested that associative discrimination might also extend to claims of indirect discrimination and victimisation.

-Employers are able to recruit or promote someone from an under-represented or disadvantaged group where they have a choice between two or more candidates who are 'as qualified as each other'.
-In light of the current focus on diversity – in terms of being an employer of choice, as well as working to narrow a 'gender pay gap', employers might also wish to use these provisions to increase the number of female candidates in senior roles.
+Employers are able to recruit or promote someone from an under-represented or disadvantaged group where they have a choice between two or more candidates who are "as qualified as each other".
+In light of the current focus on diversity – in terms of being an employer of choice, as well as working to narrow a gender or ethnicity pay gap – employers might also wish to use these provisions to increase the number of female candidates or candidates from minority ethnic groups in senior roles.

-Discrimination arising from disability: there is no requirement for a comparator in this type of claim.
-It is unlawful to treat someone unfavourably 'because of something arising in consequence of' that person's disability, for example their sickness absence.
+There is no requirement for a comparator in this type of claim.
+It is unlawful to treat someone unfavourably "because of something arising in consequence of" that person's disability, for example their sickness absence.
 The employer is able to justify the treatment where it is a proportionate means of achieving a legitimate aim.